parsiya/Hugo-Octopress/README.md

 Hugo-Octopress supports using the [mainSections][hugo-mainsections] property in the config file to display different kinds of posts on the main page.
 If not defined, `mainSection` will default to the section with the most number of pages.
 In a vanilla Hugo-Octopress setup, it will be under `post`.
-However, you can add your own in the config file as follows:
+But, you can add your own sections in the config file:

 ```toml
 [params]